On this page

 If you want to participate in the small businesses scheme (KOR), there are two options:

 - The new small businesses scheme comes into force on 1 January 2020.
-You need to apply to the Dutch Tax Administration for this scheme before 20 November 2019.
+If you applied to the Dutch Tax Administration for this scheme before or on 20 November 2019, you participate from 1 January 2020.
+After that, the next moment to start participating is 1 April 2020.
+Your application has to be in the Tax Administration's possession on 3 March 2020.
 Are you already exempt from administrative VAT requirements?
-Then the Tax Administration will enroll you in the new scheme automatically.
-If you do not want this, you have to let them know before 20 November.
+Then the Tax Administration has enrolled you in the new scheme automatically.
+You can stop participating at any time.

 - The current small businesses scheme: you can make use of the current scheme until 1 January 2020.